A proximal method for composite minimization: Properties of the Proximal Linearized Subproblem

 Now suppose instead that $h\big(c(x_r)\big) \to h(\bar{c}) = 0$.
 We have from (\ref{hlower}) that

-By taking the lim sup of both sides we again obtain (\ref{limsup}), and the result follows as before.
+Taking the lim sup, we again obtain (\ref{limsup}), and the result follows as before.

 For part (c), when $h$ is lower semicontinuous and convex, the argument simplifies.
 We set $\rho=0$ in (\ref{hrho}) and choose the constant $\delta > 0$ so the map $\nabla c$ is continuous on $B_\delta(0)$.
-Choosing the constants $\beta$ and $\gamma$ as before, Theorem~\ref{th:pert} again guarantees the existence, for all small points $x$, of a step $\hat{d}(x)$ satisfying

-We now deduce that the proximal linearized objective $h_{x,\mu}$ is somewhere finite, so has compact level sets, by coercivity.
+For constants $\beta$ and $\gamma$ as before, Theorem~\ref{th:pert} again guarantees the existence, for all small points $x$, of a step $\hat{d}(x)$ satisfying $ h\big(c(x) + \nabla c(x) \hat{d}(x) \big) \le \gamma \beta |x|^2. $ It follows that the proximal linearized objective $h_{x,\mu}$ is somewhere finite, so has compact level sets, by coercivity.
 Thus it has a global minimizer $d(x,\mu)$ (unique, by strict convexity), which must satisfy the inequality

 The remainder of the argument proceeds as before. \end{proof}